cedricbatailler/cedricbatailler.me/content/blog/2022-mastodon-verification/index.md

 ---

-With all the drama around the buyout of Twitter, a lot of people around me have started joining Mastodon instances.
-This is a whole new world to discover.
+With all the drama around the buyout of Twitter, a lot of people around me have started joining Mastodon instances. **This is a whole new world to discover**.
 Danielle Navarro wrote
 [an amazing piece](https://blog.djnavarro.net/posts/2022-11-03_what-i-know-about-mastodon/)
 on how Mastodon is a different place than Twitter, and it is really worth reading it.
-But even though the two places differ, you might be looking for features that are on Twitter.
-One question you could have could be whether there is an equivalent for
-([what used to be](https://www.theverge.com/2022/11/9/23449821/twitter-blue-verification-check-mark-subscribers)) the Twitter certification.
+Even though it is easy to understand that the two places differ, you might still be looking for features that are on Twitter.
+And, one question you could have could be whether there is an equivalent for ([what used to be](https://www.theverge.com/2022/11/9/23449821/twitter-blue-verification-check-mark-subscribers)) the Twitter certification.

-And the answer is yes, but **it's a bit different**.
+And **the answer is yes**, but **it's a bit different**.

 ## Mastodon's verification features